davins90/davins90.github.io/content/blog/2020-07-11-pelican_blog_pt2.md

     > pip install ghp-import

 9. With the library installed above I move the Outpur folder from the branch to the master folder:

-    > ghp-import -m "son-in-law output" - b master output
+    > ghp-import -m "message" - b master output

 10. I confirm with: